 Duke of York Restaurant

 The conversion of Chelsea’s Duke of York Square into a fashionable mix of retail units, apartments and restaurants has prompted a huge influx of visitors to the area.
-The existing central café building, with its single till-point and small capacity, is now being replaced by a larger model; we were part of the competition-winning design team chosen to deliver this.
+The existing central café building, with its single till-point and small capacity, has been replaced by a larger model; we were part of the competition-winning design team chosen to deliver this.

 We designed the Patisserie Valerie café installed as part of the original scheme in 1999, which comprised a lightweight steel frame.
 The architect’s aspiration was for a ‘pavilion style’ building, so we left the structural frame exposed in places, visible through large areas of glazing.